-Cases, but also cafeteria duty, await Gorsuch at high court
+As junior justice, Gorsuch will face Supreme Court’s unique ‘form of hazing’

 For Gorsuch, cafeteria duty is likely the least of his worries.
 Kagan, who like Gorsuch clerked on the court, compared adjusting to being a justice to “drinking out of a firehose” and said the “learning curve is extremely steep, sometimes it seems vertical.”

 Justice Byron White had a five-year rule, telling new justices that’s how long adjusting takes.
-Justice Clarence Thomas, who joined the court in 1991, said White told him: “Well, Clarence, in your first five years you wonder how you got here.
+Justice Clarence Thomas, who joined the court in 1991, said White told him : “Well, Clarence, in your first five years you wonder how you got here.
 After that you wonder how your colleagues got here.”

 Follow Jessica Gresko on Twitter at http://twitter.com/jessicagresko.
 Her work can be found at http://bigstory.ap.org/content/jessica-gresko.